PSAdamH/Unit13-Work/Documentation/documentation.md

 very nice selection of phones,not a single andriod hmm

 ### Response:
-I couldnt find another colour that goes with the blue at all and i think the purple and blue looks quite perfeshional, I have toned down the text boxes alot and made it only the inportant stuff
+I couldnt find another colour that goes with the blue at all and I think the purple and blue looks quite perfeshional, I have toned down the text boxes alot and made it only the inportant stuff

 ![alt text](./img/ashfeedback.PNG)

 # Final Website

 The final product is really close to the original plan of the website.
 There had to be some design changes like how phones were meant to have a box around each of them.
-However, in the final product i felt like it was much more pleasing and much more appealing to not have them sorrounded by a box.
+However, in the final product I felt like it was much more pleasing and much more appealing to not have them sorrounded by a box.

-Another thing that i had to change in the final product is the fact there was a video on each phonepage which wouldnt really work very well as the size of the video was making the video unwatchable and not clear when it came to writing or numbers.
-So i scrapped the idea, and was going to make new box or switch round the phone image and the video allowing it more watchable.
+Another thing that I had to change in the final product is the fact there was a video on each phonepage which wouldnt really work very well as the size of the video was making the video unwatchable and not clear when it came to writing or numbers.
+So I scrapped the idea, and was going to make new box or switch round the phone image and the video allowing it more watchable.

 Also, using the feed back from my peers, I had to change a couple things from the original design, such as in Aiden's feedback he states that "The fonts are hard to read".
 To fix this problem I made it so when hovering over text under a phone or the image of the phone the text changes to white allowing to be easily read.